 Variations

-The vegan version of Singapore fried rice takeaway follows the same ingredients and methodology except for seafood or meat.
-You can add all the vegetables of your liking in the sautéed garlic and spices.
-Then, you fry the vegetables until they are half done.
-Add rice, pepper, and soy sauce, toss on high flame for 2-3 minutes, and this divine food is ready to serve.
+The vegan version of Singapore fried rice takeaway follows the same ingredients and methodology except for eggs, seafood or meat.
+You can add all the vegetables of your liking and stir-fry them with the rest of the aromatics and seasoning mix.
+If you want to make Russian sauce, replace the whole milk with plant milk like soy or almond milk.

 Audrea